 Locate the long side with a 2-inch space with no masa.
 Fold that over, slightly overlapping the other side so the edges of the dough meet.
-Wrap the extra husk around the back.
-Then fold the broad end over the top and then the longer narrow end over the broad end.
+Wrap an extra husk around the back so it's neatly wrapped.
+Fold the broad end over the top and then the longer narrow end over the broad end.

 With the strips of husk you previously cut, tie the tamales crosswise, and if they're small enough lengthwise as well.
 Using kitchen twine instead can be preferable to tie each tamale until tightly packed.